ckehayiasbwh/DL-SpiQA/README.md

 Usage:
 Users must first edit the directory paths declared in lines 786-789 of the source code for DL-SpiQA.py.

-Line 786: dataPullPath points to a data input folder containing deidentified patient data in NRRD format.
+Line 786: dataPullPath points to a data input folder containing deidentified patient data in NRRD format.<br />
-Line 787: dataPushPath points to a destination folder to store results (by default, this is the same as the input folder).
+Line 787: dataPushPath points to a destination folder to store results (by default, this is the same as the input folder).<br />
-Line 788: workingRoot specifies an empty folder on the local machine to serve as a working directory for file handling.
+Line 788: workingRoot specifies an empty folder on the local machine to serve as a working directory for file handling.<br />
-Line 789: aiModelPath points to the location of the TotalSegmentator model.
+Line 789: aiModelPath points to the location of the TotalSegmentator model.<br />

 The data input folder (labeled as "spine_data" in the below example) must have the following tree structure: